-Energizer is currently shipping graphite concentrate generated from its Pilot Plant metallurgical testwork out to prospective offtake partners.
-Additionally, the Company will conduct an infill drill program on its Molo deposit to bring a portion of its National Instrument (NI) 43-101 compliant Indicated Resource up to Measured Resource in order to meet banking requirements for an anticipated mine financing.
+Energizer is currently shipping graphite concentrate generated from its Pilot Plant metallurgical testwork out to prospective offtake partners all over the world.
+Additionally, we are conducting an infill drill program on our Molo deposit as required by our Full Feasibility Study and in order to meet banking requirements for an anticipated mine financing.
 This data will be integrated into a Full Feasibility Study scheduled for completion in the last quarter of calendar year 2014.